|

 Final Thoughts On This 3-Day Itinerary In Vancouver

+Should you have more than three days, consider spreading your wings outside of Vancouver too.
 Further east, a two-hour drive to Hope offers the opportunity to tour the amazing Othello Tunnels.
 Carved through a large rock, the old train tunnels allow for picturesque views of the Coquihalla River below.

 Like most metropolitan cities, there is much to discover with each returning visit.
 Should you have a week or two, consider a romantic getaway to Whistler or uncover new gems in the Okanagan or Vancouver Island.

-The Olympic Cauldron in Vancouver, Canada
+The Olympic Cauldron and Science World in Vancouver, BC